[ad_1]

 “FICCI members from the agri, pharma and life sciences, renewables and electric vehicles, financial services and healthcare sectors, amongst others, would be closely following these discussions, towards which they have shared their recommendations with the government of India.
 We hope these would help the Indian government to negotiate a win-win deal with the UK, he added.

-Rahul Roy-Chaudhury, Senior Fellow for South Asia at the Institute for Strategic Studies (IISS) in London, believes that defence industrial cooperation is essential in elevating the bilateral relationship between the two countries to a truly Comprehensive Strategic Partnership.
+Rahul Roy-Chaudhury, Senior Fellow for South Asia at the International Institute for Strategic Studies (IISS) in London, believes that defence industrial cooperation is essential in elevating the bilateral relationship between the two countries to a truly Comprehensive Strategic Partnership.

 The India-UK Roadmap 2030, unveiled virtually eight months ago by both Prime Ministers, highlighted collaboration on key military technologies including combat aircraft, maritime propulsion system and complex weapons through co-development and co-production.